gioperalto/tracer/README.md

 ## Tech stack

 This app is decoupled, meaning the frontend, backend, and database, of the application can live independently.
 However, instead of putting the frontend and API subdomains into separate repository it made more sense to consolidate them.
+The app also uses the Google Maps Geocoding API and provides the ability for a user to populate the latitude/longitude data based on the location name/address.

 ### Backend
 [NodeJS] (https://nodejs.org/en/) - This project was built using Node v16.13.0